What Heat Maps, Scroll Maps and Click Maps Can Tell You (And What They Can’t)

 - The content that users feel is most important to them.
-Although we need to be careful here, because those site elements that are most prominent will always receive a certain number of clicks, as a general rule we can probably come to some conclusions around which areas of the site of pieces of content are particularly important to browsers - and react accordingly.
+Although we need to be careful here, because those site elements that are most prominent will always receive a certain number of clicks, as a general rule we an probably come to some conclusions around which areas of the site or pieces of content are particularly important to browsers - and react accordingly.

-- Which areas of the page should be clickable, but aren’t.
+- Which areas of the page should be clickable, but aren't.
 Trivial but important.
-If you discover that your page visitors are clicking like crazy on a particular image it’s probably fair to assume they have a rational belief that something specific should be behind it.
-Consider what that might be, and amend accordingly
+If you discover that your page visitors aren't clicking like crazy on a particular image it's probably fair to assume they have a rational belief that something specific should be behind it.
+Consider what that might be, and amend accordingly.

 But perhaps the most helpful aspect of the click map is that it tells us where users do NOT click.
 Why does this matter?
 Because in so many cases the client’s perception of importance and value is entirely out of keeping with the prospect’s.
 Click maps can deliver hard data that bridges that perception gap.